-2016 Update: We still stand by the links and advice below, but you can also check out our most recent discussion on how to focus on work (when your thoughts are elsewhere).
+2019 Update: We still stand by the links and advice below, but you can also check out our most recent discussion on how to focus on work (when your thoughts are elsewhere), as well as our latest discussions on how to limit screen time.

 Do you struggle with focus at work (or, hey, at home)?
 What tips and tricks have you found to improve your focus?
 I am always looking for the best ways to improve my focus, but keep coming back to a few ideas…